Harold Lang (British actor)

 Harold Lang (1923 – 16 November 1970) was a RADA-trained British character actor of stage and screen.
 During the 1950s, in particular, played many sly or menacing roles in B-films.

 At one time he managed his own theatrical company.
 From 1960, Lang, a devotee of Stanislavski, also taught acting at Central School of Speech and Drama; and director John Schlesinger filmed his work in a documentary, The Class, for BBC TV's Monitor, in 1961.
+He died of a heart attack in Cairo, Egypt, shortly before he was due to give a lecture.